-The Department of the Environment and Sustainability’s internship experience provides upper-level students with an opportunity to combine their academic work with experience in their area of study.
+The Environment and Sustainability’s internship experience provides upper-level students with an opportunity to combine their academic work with experience in their area of study.
 This combination of work and academics provides an important professional credential for a student.
 All Environmental Science and Environmental Policy & Analysis students are required to complete an internship or independent study experience.
 An internship provides students with an opportunity to:

 - Integrate theoretical knowledge with practical work experience